 – – – level 2 – 4K TVs, HD TVs, curved TVs

 Keep in mind that you shouldn’t duplicate category names by, for example, creating subcategories based on manufacturer names or screen dimensions on the next level of the “4K TV” category – for that, you need product attributes and a filtering mechanism.

-The first operation that must be performed is undergoing the whole shopping process at the shop, as well as a verification to determine whether there are any errors hindering purchase.
+The first operation that must be performed is undergoing the whole shopping process at the shop, as well as performing a verification to determine whether there are any errors hindering purchase.
 If there have been no errors in the process, it might be a good idea to have someone else click through the shopping process and give you their insight regarding the difficulties in the shopping process.
-You can also use a tracking app in order to verify which stage of the process it gets terminated.
+You can also use a tracking app in order to verify at which stage of the process it gets terminated.

 The number of steps can also be a key factor.
 The most common ones involve 1, 3 or 5 steps for order completion.
-This is also an element that should be modified – limiting the number of steps should reduce the numbered of abandoned carts.
+This is also an element that should be modified – limiting the number of steps should reduce the number of abandoned carts.

-Moreover, keep in mind that, besides users, your website is also browsed by search engine robots and some of the carts abandoned may be the result of their operations.
+Moreover, keep in mind that, aside from users, your website is also browsed by search engine robots and some of the carts abandoned may be the result of their operations.
 In order to prevent that, you can add a “rel” attribute with the “nofollow” value on the “add to cart” link as well as lock the ability for Google to index pages related to order realisation.

 The ability to write a review and rate it by a user can greatly improve a website’s evaluation by algorithms and other potential clients.
 This solution is also valuable from the point of view of the positioning process.

 - a proper marking of expanded fragments will ensure that additional elements will show up in organic results, e.g. stars, product evaluation or information that the product has been reviewed by someone,

 - additional product information should encourage a user to a purchase.
 They won’t have to leave your website in order to find a product review,